rittika-04/Weather-app/README.md

 JavaScript (ES6+)

 📸 Demo
-🔗 Live Preview: Click here to view the app nstallation
+You can view a live demo of the portfolio [[here](https://weather-app-bay-eight-51.vercel.app/)].

+⚙️ Installation
 Clone the repository

 bash